pombreda/lepl/doc-src/implementation.rst

 returned to the matcher from the trampoline via ``generator.send(result, stream2)``.

-It is clear, then, that the impact on existing code was fairly small.
+It is clear, then, that during the transition from versions 1 to 2 (when trampolining was introduced), the impact on existing code was fairly small.

 .. index:: memoisation, Norvig, Frost, Hafiz, left-recursion